celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 ### Plan

+#### First Priority

-The first "ShrEx" stack analysis priority is critical for Celestia project.
-The analysis results will tell us whether our current [Full Node reconstruction](https://github.com/celestiaorg/celestia-node/issues/602) qualities conforms to the main network requirements, subsequently affecting the development roadmap of the celestia-node before the main network launch.
+The first priority lies on "ShrEx" stack analysis results  for Celestia project.
+The outcome will tell us whether our current [Full Node reconstruction](https://github.com/celestiaorg/celestia-node/issues/602) qualities conforms to the main network requirements, subsequently affecting the development roadmap of the celestia-node before the main network launch.
 Basing on the former, the plan is focused on unblocking the reconstruction analysis first and then proceed with steady covering of our codebase with traces for the complex codepaths as well as metrics and dashboards for "measurables".

-Fortunately, the "ShrEx" analysis can be performed with _tracing_ only(more on that in [Tracing](./#Tracing)), so the decision for the celestia-node team is to cover with traces only the _necessary_ for the current "ShrEx" stack code as the initial response to the ADR, leaving the rest to be integrated in the background for the devs in the team once they are free as well as for the efficient bootstrapping into the code for the new devs.
+Fortunately, the `ShrEx` analysis can be performed with _tracing_ only(more on that in [Tracing](./#Tracing)), so the decision for the celestia-node team is to cover with traces only the _necessary_ for the current "ShrEx" stack code as the initial response to the ADR, leaving the rest to be integrated in the background for the devs in the team once they are free as well as for the efficient bootstrapping into the code for the new devs.

+#### Second Priority

 The next biggest priority - incentivized Testnet can be largely covered with traces as well.
 All participant will submit traces from their nodes to any provided backend endpoint by us during the whole network lifespan.
 Later on, we will be